International Bowling Hall of Fame: Criteria for election

 with gold medals occurring in an event other than five-person team.
 Five points are credited for a gold medal, three points for silver, and one for bronze.

 Each summer, the WBW Administrator scans a database to determine eligible candidates and sends ballots with those players’ names and resumes to current officers of the World Bowling Writers, which formed the Hall's Board.

 Election process

-There are two categories: “Men” and “Women.”
-Voters can cast one vote in each category for every three names listed there, and one vote for any group of “leftovers” names in each category that totals less than three.
-The man and woman who receive the most votes are elected.
+There are two election categories: Men and Women.
+Voters may cast one vote in each category for every three names listed, as well as one vote for any remaining group of fewer than three names in that category.
+The man and woman who receive the highest number of votes are elected.

-In the case of ties, more than one man or one woman can be elected, provided that each candidate in the tie receives at least two-thirds of the total votes cast in that category that year.
-If that standard is not met, no one is elected in that category that year.
+In the event of a tie, multiple candidates of the same category may be elected, provided each tied candidate receives at least two-thirds of the total votes cast in that category for that year.
+If this threshold is not met, no candidate is elected in that category for that year.